PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Then trust me, you pain-in-the-ass, take a lantern.
 In fact, take two and some torches, just in case."

+### The lantern ###

+Cannot be broken and never goes out.
+The magic lantern of laptopolis

+"Lantopolis?"

+"Okay, you caught me, I made it up.
+But it's a lantern and it's clearly magic."

+"It's beautiful.
+How does it work?"

+"It's magic.
+That's how it works.
+Some kinda glowing crystal in the center there.
+But trust me, it can't be broken."

+"How do you know that."

+"Ennh, you've never had apprentices have you?
+Third rule of shopkeeping: If a thing can't be broken by an apprentice, it can't broken."

 "To say nothing about the importance of boots.
 To make sure you are properly fitted for boots, rather than those ragged sandals you are wearing."

 >Relan cuts him off, and doesn't finish the boot-fitting advice, so that Relan winds up with ill-fitting boots.